-Monitor Azure AD break-glass accounts with Azure Sentinel
+Monitor Azure AD break-glass accounts with Microsoft Sentinel

 What is a break-glass account?